Confidentiality and Release of Information

 Release of directory information for military recruiting purposes

 Under the Solomon Amendment Interim Rule to implement the National Defense Authorization Act of 1995 and of 1996, and the Omnibus Consolidated Appropriations Act, 1997, schools receiving Title IV funding must provide military access to directory information for students 17 years of age or older.
-For purposes of the act, directory information is defined as name, address, telephone listing, date and place of birth, level of education, degrees received and the educational institution in which the student most recently was enrolled.
+For purposes of the act, directory information is defined as name, address, telephone listing, e-mail address, date and place of birth, level of education, degrees received and the educational institution in which the student most recently was enrolled.
 Students who have formally requested COCC to withhold all directory information from third parties will not be included.

 Social Security Number/Information Consent